 Agricultural production now requires an understanding of these demands and other concerns regarding food quality and safety and the environmental impact of production methods in the short, medium and long term.

-The Agricultural Technology programme enables graduates to gain an understanding of; Crop and animal production systems for the sustainability of the agricultural industry, including the underpinning scientific, economic and business principles and the applicability of recent developments.
-Students will also explore the impact of global, EU and regional policy on the agricultural industry, and assess agri-environment interactions and devise environmental management strategies.
+• Crop and animal production systems for the sustainability of the agricultural industry, including the underpinning scientific, economic and business principles and the applicability of recent developments

-They will manage agriculture as a business, undertaking a professional approach to the work environment, study and life-long learning.
+• A professional approach to the work environment, study and life-long learning

 Agriculture is a passion of mine and I felt that this degree offered excellent job prospects.
 I am really enjoying the course – it’s relevant, and interests me, which is a help when it comes to learning.
 For my work placement I hope to go into the genetics side of arming, as I have a keen interest in this from running a pedigree herd at home.
 For this I hope to either go to America or New Zealand.”
 Robert Patterson, Northern Ireland